kyle2277/C-Permutation-Matrix-Encryption/README.md

 ## Performance Optimization
 This section of the documentation is a detailed report of how I optimized the program via multithreading.

-### Independent Variables and Testing Methodology
+### Testing Methodology
 To measure performance, I've defined 2 major sections of the program whose elapsed execution times will be anlalyzed:
 1) the generation of permutation matrices
 2) the execution of linear transformations (matrix multiplication)

 I've chosen these two sections because combined they make up over 50% of the runtime of the program and they're both parallelizable.

+All data was collected using [this](https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/run_threads.sh) Bash script.
+The script repeatedly runs the program with the same input using different nubmers of threads.
+It outputs the elapsed time of each run to a file in CSV format.
+This data was averaged and graphed to get the results reported here.

 For all tests I used [this]() PDF of the U.S. Constitution named `Constitution.pdf`.
 The test file, as it will be referred to, is 4488706 bytes (4.3 MiB) long.
 All tests were run on a 2-core, 4-thread, Intel(R) Core(TM) i7-7500U CPU @ 2.7GHz.
 All testing was done in file encryption because decryption is expected to have the same performance.
 The data presented for each experimental group is the average result of 5 runs.

+I performed tests on both variable-dimension and fixed-dimension runs of the program.
+Variable-dimension tests used [this](https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/test_variable) file as input for the instruction loop.
+Fixed-dimension tests used [this](https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/test_fixed) file as input for the instruction loop.

 Program speedup estimations were calculated using Amdahl's Law, defined as follows: